 2 Swan Inn, Lewes, East Sussex

-You’ll find The Swan Inn on the fringes of the sophisticated historic, unsung market town of Lewes just eight miles out of Brighton.
-It’s home to several authentic local pubs and great places for lunch including this French café in an antiques shop.
+You’ll find The Swan Inn on the fringes of the chic, historic market town of Lewes just eight miles out of Brighton.
+It’s home to several authentic local pubs including The Swan Inn which for a few years I dismissed as dodgy due to the bland, unkempt exterior, that was until a local friend put me right.

-For years I dismissed The Swan Inn as dodgy looking due to the bland, unkempt exterior, that was until a local friend put me right.
-Inside, it’s inviting and laid-back, with a big selection of games, a roaring fire for cosy winter evenings, a quiet, and a chocolate-box cottage garden for summer pub lunches.
+Inside, it couldn’t be cosier and more inviting with its laid-back family-friendly dining room, with a big selection of games, a roaring fire for cosy winter evenings, and a chocolate-box cottage garden for summer pub lunches.

 The food is simple, filling, delicious and well-priced – think mackerel salad for £12 (see above), and Sunday roasts for £14, alongside local beers and wines.
 They also do a few cocktails including the Paloma (vodka, grapefruit and soda) for a refreshing kick.